vercel/terraform-provider-vercel/docs/resources/deployment.md

 ### Optional

 - `team_id` (String) The team ID to add the deployment to.
-Required when configuring a team resource if [team](/providers/vercel/vercel/latest/docs#team) has not been set in the provider.
+Required when configuring a team resource if a default [team](/providers/vercel/vercel/latest/docs#team) has not been set in the provider.
 - `delete_on_destroy` (Boolean) Set to true to hard delete the Vercel deployment when destroying the Terraform resource.
 If unspecified, deployments are retained indefinitely.
 Note that deleted deployments are not recoverable.
 - `environment` (Map of String) A map of environment variable names to values.
 These are specific to a Deployment, and can also be configured on the `vercel_project` resource.
 - `files` (Map of String) A map of files to be uploaded for the deployment.
 This should be provided by a `vercel_project_directory` or `vercel_file` data source.
 Required if `git_source` is not set.